distributed-control-systems/SUGAR/README.md

 	 ( cos(t*w) )*e0 ( sin(t*w) )*e1

-This is in general supported on any multivector with real or symbolic coefficients (but uses to be **slow**)
+This is in general supported on any multi-vector with real or symbolic coefficients (but uses to be **slow**)

-## Matrices of multivectors
+## Matrices of multi-vectors
-Sugar allows you to create matrices where the components are multivectors (Do no use mixed components).
+Sugar allows you to create matrices where the components are multi-vectors (Do no use mixed components).

 For instance:

 	>> basis([1,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=-1
 	Declaring e12 such that e12·e12=1